Protecting Children’s Developing Brains: Hazards of Plastics and Chemicals in Plastics

 Carmen J. Marsit, PhD, is Executive Associate Dean for Faculty Affairs and Research Strategy, Rollins Distinguished Professor of Research, and Professor in the Gangarosa Department of Environmental Health and Department of Epidemiology at the Rollins School of Public Health of Emory University.
 Dr. Marsit also leads a multi-disciplinary research program focused on understanding the impacts of the pre- and perinatal environments on maternal and child health, utilizing the tools of genomics, epigenomics, and bioinformatics to uncover mechanisms underlying the impact of the environment on health within epidemiologic studies.
 He serves as Director of the NIEHS-funded Emory HERCULES Exposome Research Center and Training Program in the Environmental Health Sciences and Toxicology.
 Dr. Marsit received his BS in Biochemistry from Lafayette College and his PhD in the Biological Sciences in Public Health from Harvard University.

-Maureen Swanson, MPA, LDAA, is the Director of Environmental Risk Reduction & Project TENDR (Targeting Environmental Neurodevelopmental Risks), a program of The Arc working to protect children from toxic chemicals and pollutants that harm brain development.
+Maureen Swanson, MPA, is the Director of Environmental Risk Reduction & Project TENDR (Targeting Environmental Neurodevelopment Risks), a program of The Arc and a collaborative of scientists, health professionals, and advocates working to protect children from toxic chemicals and pollutants that harm brain development.
 Project TENDR prioritizes ending the disproportionate exposures to these chemicals and pollutants and greater impacts experienced by children from families with low incomes and families of color.
+As the Healthy Children Project director for the Learning Disabilities Association of America, Maureen helped to coalesce and lead health organizations for the Safer Chemicals Healthy Families coalition, which successfully advocated for the 2016 revision of the Toxic Substances Control Act.
+Prior to that, she was an environmental policy analyst for the State of Minnesota.
+Maureen co-founded Project TENDR in 2015.